seb-oss/green/CONTRIBUTING.md

 - Follow the [style guide][style] which is using standard.
 Any linting errors should be shown when running `yarn test`.
 - Write and update tests.
 - Keep your changes as focused as possible.
-If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+If there are multiple changes you would like to make that are not dependent upon each other, it is better to submit them as separate pull requests.
 - Write a good commit message.
-  - Use `git-cz` and select an appropriate commit type
   - Write an easy to understand description of your changes
   - If you have registered an issue, reference it with `#[issue number]` or `closes #[issue number]`if applicable
+- Add a `changeset` describing how the change should affect the next version of the related packages.
+[Read this](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) for more information on changesets.

-Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.
+Draft pull requests are also welcome to get feedback early on, or if there is something blocked you.

 ## Resources